harika-haru/stackup/README.md

 Git - Version 2.42.0

 ## How to configure
-Environment Setup:Ensure you have a working web development environment.
+1. Environment Setup: Ensure you have a working web development environment.
 You can use tools like Visual Studio Code, Sublime Text, or any other code editor of your choice.
-Set up a local server to run and test your project.
 You can use tools like XAMPP, WampServer, or the built-in server in Visual Studio Code.

-HTML, CSS, and JavaScript Files:Organize your project structure with separate folders for HTML, CSS, and JavaScript files.
+2. HTML, CSS, and JavaScript Files: Organize your project structure with separate folders for HTML, CSS, and JavaScript files.
 This will make your project modular and maintainable.

+3. Styling and Responsive Design: Implement responsive design practices to ensure your website looks good on various devices.
+Use CSS media queries for responsiveness.

+Deployment: Choose a hosting provider to deploy your website.
+Options include platforms like GitHub Pages, Netlify, Vercel, or traditional web hosting services.
 ## How to Run
 Click here: https://doteco.netlify.app/